dagver/dagver-nuget/README.md

    ```xml
    <PackageReference Include="DagVer" Version="0.1.0.47" PrivateAssets="All" />
    ```
-1. The tool can't change package version for multi target projects.
+1. The tool can't change a package version for multi target projects.
 For example, if your project file contains
    ```xml
    <TargetFrameworks>netstandard1.4;net452</TargetFrameworks>
    ```